zama-ai/tfhe-rs/tfhe/docs/shortint/tutorial.md

 }
 ```

-# 3. Computing and decrypting
+## Computing and decrypting

-With our `server_key`, and encrypted values, we can now do an addition
-and then decrypt the result.
+With our `server_key` and encrypted values, we can now do an addition and then decrypt the result.

 ```rust
 use tfhe::shortint::prelude::*;